By Neil Prentice

 I began pissing about with unfiltered, skin-contact whites, some with, some without, SO2.
 Some made commercial release in small volumes, some were blended away.
 Some made it to lunch but not beyond.
 Some took on a life of their own.

 'Reverse Cowgirl' thumbed its nose at the missionary position, minds and palates of the Australian wine industry.

-I made Ramato-style Pinot Gris for several years and these days. after Kathleen puts a commercial twist on unfiltered, skin-contact Northeast Italy inspired, dry white wine in a manner which mightn't frighten consumers overly.
-Moondarra . after Kathleen doesn't overtly spit at its audience like Johnny Rotten might have, but it was there in the crowd that was.
-This post punk experimentation has also informed the way I make Holly’s Garden Pinot Gris, now a wine fermented on solids, with some skin contact and incorporating its pressings component.
+I made Ramato-style Pinot Gris for several years and these days.
+Moondarra . after Kathleen puts a commercial twist on unfiltered, skin-contact northeast Italy inspired dry white wine, in a manner which mightn't frighten consumers overly. . after Kathleen doesn't overtly spit at its audience like Johnny Rotten might have, but it was there in the crowd that was.
+This post punk experimentation has also influenced the way I make Holly’s Garden Pinot Gris, now a wine fermented on solids, with some skin contact and incorporating its pressings component.
 I may even leave the 2O16 unfiltered.
 Maybe!